contested divorce

 5. Interpreters can be arranged (ask in advance who pays).

-6. Children’s issues: the court may order welfare/psychosocial interviews; focus is the best interests of the child.
+6. Children’s issues: the court may order welfare or child assessment interviews; focus is the best interests of the child.

 Bring: ID/passport, lawyer’s authorization if any, organized exhibit sets, and a short personal timeline of key facts.